340B Rebate Models

 Public health emergency declaration by the Secretary

 We recognize that circumstances surrounding disaster relief efforts warrant flexibility for entities eligible for participation in the 340B Program.
-Therefore, eligible entities in Florida, Georgia, Louisiana, North Carolina, South Carolina, and Tennessee may immediately enroll for the 340B Program during the Public Health Emergency Declaration by the Secretary, rather than having to wait for the normal quarterly registration period.
+Therefore, eligible entities in Florida, Georgia, North Carolina, South Carolina, and Tennessee may immediately enroll for the 340B Program during the Public Health Emergency Declaration by the Secretary, rather than having to wait for the normal quarterly registration period.
 We believe this will enable these entities to meet the needs of the residents affected by these disasters.

 Contact: If you are in the listed states and would like to enroll, email the 340B Prime Vendor Program or call 1-888-340-2787.